-Structure Structure 15 ft. where either the lot or the natural grade in the area of the building footprint has an average slope that equals or is less than 25% 20 ft. where either the lot or the natural grade in the area of the building footprint has an average slope of > 25% Min. lot area Not applicable Min. setbacks 5 ft. to all property lines on lots up to 6,000 sq. ft.
+Standards One-Story Single-family Additions and Detached Accessory Structure Max. inc crease in floor area 750 sq. ft. or 20% of the existing floor area, whichever is less Max. total floor area 3,500 sq. ft. or the applicable floor area ratio (FAR) limit under the zoning district or in a Community Plan, whichever is more restrictive Max.
+Single-family Addition 20 ft. or the coastal zoning height standards, whichever is more restrictive height Detached Accessory Structure 15 ft.
+Min. lot area Not applicable Min. setbacks 5 ft. to all property lines on lots up to 6,000 sq. ft.
 6 ft. to all property lines on lots up to 7,500 sq. ft.
 10 ft. to all property lines on lots up to 10,000 sq. ft.
 15 ft. to all property lines on lots > 10,000 sq. ft.
-(Or the required setbacks in a Community Plan, or Master Plan, or subdivision, whichever is more restrictive) Environmental Protection (Countywide Plan Consistency) Outside of a Stream Conservation Area and Wetland Conservation Area SFR Des ign Guidelines Complies with Guideline C-1.11 (Exterior Lighting)
+(Or the required setbacks in a Community Plan, Master Plan, or subdivision, whichever is more restrictive) Environmental Protection (Countywide Plan Consistency) Outside of a Stream Conservation Area and Wetland Conservation Area